Study spaces

 At the Knowledge Café you can:

-- Use this space to work alone or as a group on your assignment or creative projects.
+- Use the space to work alone or as a group.

 - Attend one-to-one appointments with student mentors, academic skills and maths & stats tutors, and librarians.

-- Attend the weekly Library Lunchtime Learning workshops on:
+- Attend the weekly Library Lunchtime Learning workshop

-- Browse our curated collection of study skills and well-being resources which is housed in the Knowledge Cafe and available for you to borrow anytime.
+- Browse our curated collection of study skills and well-being resources.

 - Interactive whiteboard